A flow disturbance estimation and rejection strategy for multirotors with round-trip trajectories

 \subsection{Outbound flight}

 {When the vehicle is making the outbound flight, the disturbance estimation developed from \ref{ctrlEst} is continuously computed offboard.
 The current disturbance estimation is also utilized as an additional component of the feedback control.
+(Fig. \ref{fig:Controller})} {The updated force estimate of the outbound flight} ${\bm{\hat{f}}}_{{d},\text{out}}[k]$ {simply becomes,}

-(Fig. \ref{fig:Controller})} It is important to note that the outbound rejection algorithm must provide quality estimates so that minimum position error can be ensured.
+It is important to note that the outbound rejection algorithm must provide quality estimates so that minimum position error can be ensured.
 Thus, we limit the speed of the vehicle for the most accurate trajectory.
 At the same time, we record the estimated disturbance torque and force as a function of the current position. {The position is estimated offboard; we note that the sampling rate of the disturbance records is smaller than that of the onboard data collection.
 In our experience, downsampling the higher frequency data streams provided enough fidelity for our application.}